ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-04-rgb-leds/00-introduction.md

 ![rgb-led](assets/rgb-led.jpeg)

-This lesson will use components from the Kitronik
+This lesson will use components from the Kitronik Inventor's Kit to build a circuit using an RGB LED.